f-555/Lemon/controlplane/README.md

 # Overview

 This folder contains the control plane programs used by lemon and related analysis scripts.

 ├── lemon_controller
 │   └── controller.py                         --controller of Lemon
 ├── per_flow_analysis
-│   ├── lemon_cpu_per_flow.py      --Python analysis tool of the Lemon sketch for                  │                                                                  evaluating performance and workload
+│   ├── lemon_cpu_per_flow.py        --Python analysis tool of the Lemon for
+│                                                                  evaluating performance and workload
-│   ├── jaqen_cpu_per_flow.py        --Python analysis tool of the Jaqen for    │                                                                  evaluating performance
+│   ├── jaqen_cpu_per_flow.py        --Python analysis tool of the Jaqen for
+│                                                                  evaluating performance
-│   └──couper_cpu_per_flow.py      --Python analysis tool of the Couper for    │                                                                  evaluating performance
+│   └──couper_cpu_per_flow.py        --Python analysis tool of the Couper for
+│                                                                  evaluating performance
 ├── pkt_send                                     --Send packets to mininet environment
 │   ├── pkg_sending.py
 │   └── routings.py